Avoiding Haag's theorem with parameterized quantum field theory: Parameterized Quantum Field Theory

-This, then, is just the probability amplitude for scattering from $\argNx$ to $\argn{x'}{N'}$.
-And, indeed, as shown in \refcite{seidewitz16}, for the correct choice of $\opG(\lambda)$, and in the limit of the the $\argNx$ in the infinite past and the $\argn{x'}{N'}$ in the infinite future, the above expression can be expanded to exactly duplicate, term for term, the Dyson series for the scattering operator, as derived using perturbation theory in traditional QFT.
-Except that the derivation from parameterized QFT does not suffer from the mathematical inconsistency resulting from Haag's theorem.
+where $\opV(\lambda)$ is an (appropriately integrated) product of field operators and their adjoints, representing an individual interaction vertex.
+Expanding $\opG(\lambda)$ in a Taylor series then gives a sum of Feynman diagrams, with vertices generated by $\opV(\lambda)$ and Feynman propagators on internal edges.
+Indeed, as shown in detail in \refcite{seidewitz16}, the expression in \eqn{eqn:B2} can be expanded to exactly duplicate, term for term, the Dyson series for the scattering operator, as derived using perturbation theory in traditional QFT.

+But now the derivation from parameterized QFT does not suffer from the mathematical inconsistency resulting from Haag's theorem.